rohan-suri/COVID-19-app-iOS-BETA/README.md

 for other Bluetooth-enabled devices (iOS and Android at this time) that also broadcast the same unique identifier.

+# Vulnerability Reporting

+If you believe you have found a security vulnerability, please read our vulnerability disclosure policy and submit your report to us at: https://hackerone.com/nhscovid19app

 ## How it works

 Our unique identifier is also known as our service characteristic.
 In the